Balancing Power and Influence in Strategy Execution

 As our good friend Dr. Steve Walton says, influence without authority is:

-“Authentically convincing, while being open to being convinced, using logic, data, evidence, and stories to take action that leads to greater good.”
+“Authentically convincing, while being open to being convinced, using logic, data, evidence, and stories to take action that leads to the greater good.”

 While we could go on for hours about ways to create influence, it comes from six main sources: